-5 Recruitment and selection
+6 Recruitment and selection

 Most regulatory bodies have a policy for recruitment and selection, whether written or tacit.
 The age and experience levels of potential staff vary, but most jobs would require a qualification in some relevant technical specialities.
-The draft Safety Report, "A Framework for Managing a Regulatory Body's Competence", lists typical specialities.

 The IAEA documents listed in the Introduction do not make any particular recommendations on matters such as entrance qualifications and prior experience of recruits to the regulatory body.
 Each Member State (MS) may determine its policy based on national circumstances, such as the salary levels and training resources needed to attract and retain high quality staff.